TLausmaa/intel_8086_instruction_decoder/README.md

 # intel_8086_instruction_decoder
 Software implementation of Intel 8086/88 instruction decoding.

-* Implements MOV instruction decoding.
+* Implements a subset of MOV instructions.

 Done as an exercise for the "Performance-Aware Programming" series by Casey Muratori: https://www.computerenhance.com/